 Mr. Ajibola Fadeyi is the Financial Controller (FC) for SecureID Limited and has over 16-years of multifunctional experience in the critical areas of Financial Planning and Analysis, Treasury Management, Improving Capital Structure, Shareholder and Business Growth, Financial and Operational performance trends, devising corrective actions, reducing capital spending and orchestrating analytical tools.
 His deep wealth of knowledge and proficiency also spans Investment Management, Budget & Performance Reporting, Financial Reporting and Credit Control, Strategy formulation and implementation.

-Mr. Fadeyi brings into the Smart Card Manufacturing and Personalization sector, an extensive and deep work experience from reputable organizations such as Metro Health HMO Limited as Chief Financial Officer (CFO); Afriland Properties as Chief Financial Officer (CFO); Law Union & Rock Insurance Plc. as Chief Finance Officer (CFO); Express Discount Limited as Chief Financial Officer (CFO); BGL Limited (Investment Banking & Asset Management) as Head, Financial Control; Industrial and General Insurance (IGI) as Group Head, Treasury and Midas Bank Plc.as Assistant Banking Officer.
+Mr. Fadeyi brings into the Smart Card Manufacturing and Personalization sector, an extensive and deep work experience, having worked as Chief Financial Officer (CFO) in the following reputable organisations: Metro Health HMO Limited; Afriland Properties; Law Union & Rock Insurance Plc.; Express Discount Limited.; Mr Fadeyi has also further advanced his career by working at BGL Limited (Investment Banking & Asset Management) as Head, Financial Control; Industrial and General Insurance (IGI) as Group Head, Treasury and Midas Bank Plc as Assistant Banking Officer.

 Mr. Fadeyi holds degrees in Accountancy and Financial Studies.
-He is a valued member and Fellow of a number of professional Institutes such as a Fellow, Institute of Chartered Accountants of Nigeria (ICAN); Fellow, Institute of Credit Administration of Nigeria (ICA) and Associate, Chartered Institute of Taxation of Nigeria (CITN).
+He is a valued member and Fellow of a number of professional Institutes such as, Fellow, Institute of Chartered Accountants of Nigeria (ICAN); Fellow, Institute of Credit Administration of Nigeria (ICA) and Associate, Chartered Institute of Taxation of Nigeria (CITN).

 He is a high performance and analytically team player, committed to delivering excellence and possesses excellent verbal and written communication skills.